-- Classify State Responses into villages with highest and lowest number of PMUY connections

-- Handling Multiple Choice Question

-Options as per priority

-- Summarizing Survey Responses

-- Identifying Applicable Health Questions

-- Summarizing Survey Responses for classifications

-- Summary of Inferences drawn for the State

-The out pocket expenditure for care seeking was analysed by the number of visits to the doctor since use of the LPG.
+- Classify State Responses into villages with highest and lowest number of PMUY connections - Handling Multiple Choice Question Options as per priority - Summarizing Survey Responses - Identifying Applicable Health Questions - Summarizing Survey Responses for classifications - Summary of Inferences drawn for the State the doctor since use of the LPG.
 While the quality of life of the households was analysed by assessing their responses for time spent on cooking, cleaning utensils, use of warm water usage and their ease of cooking.
-Apart from the survey, PM{25} data had also been collected from the villages with 16 devices installed in each State.
+Apart from the survey, PM25 data had also been collected from the villages with 16 devices installed in each State.
 This low-cost sensor data provided additional support to the survey objectives.
 Three months' data was collected for analysis.
 The new low-cost sensors (Atmos device, Figure 1) were installed in this study to collect the PM concentrations in the studied households.
 These sensors work on laserscattering principle to measure real-time PM mass concentrations.
-The sensors measure the PM in range of 0-1000 μ g/ m3, with $\pm 1 \mu g/m^3$ resolution and 1-10 s response time.
+The sensors measure the PM in range of $0-1000 \mu g/$ m^3 , with $\pm 1 \mu g/m^3$ resolution and 1-10 s response time.
 These sensors have shown a significant reliability in accuracy based on the validation performed with the US EPA-approved Federal Reference Methods based monitoring instruments.
 The quality of assurance of these sensors also been tested in the previous studies (Ballamajalu et al., 2018; Jha et al., 2021; Sahu et al., 2020).
-Previous studies have also reported the field performance and calibrations of low-cost sensors using simultaneous
+Previous studies have also reported the field performance and calibrations of low-cost sensors using simultaneous colocation for the EBAM data Vs Atmos data (i.e., Low cost sensors used).
+The colocation results are attached in APPENDIX C